02 - A Minimal Rust Kernel

 triplesplatform-support,

-for Android or wasm32-unknown-unknown
+including arm-linux-androideabi for Android or wasm32-unknown-unknown for

 WebAssembly.